TLCFEM/suanPan-manual/docs/Library/Element/Special/Damper01.md

 See this [example](../../../Example/Structural/Dynamics/dynamic-analysis-of-a-portal-frame.md).

 * Number of Nodes: 2
-* Number of DoFs: 2 (Translation: UX, Translation: UY)
+* Number of DoFs: 2 (Translation, Translation)
+* DoF Label: U1, U2

 ## Damper03

 This `Damper03` is a simple 3D viscous/nonviscous damper.

 * Number of Nodes: 2
-* Number of DoFs: 3 (Translation: UX, Translation: UY, Translation: UZ)
+* Number of DoFs: 3 (Translation, Translation, Translation)
+* DoF Label: U1, U2, U3

 ## Syntax